Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 You hit publish.

-You share it everywhere.
+Then you share it everywhere.

 And then?
 Crickets.